 Take the opportunity to get to know the small but charming Misericórdia Church in the street Rua 25 de Abril and, if you really want to feel some of Alvor’s authenticity, visit the municipal market located in the street Rua Dom João II.

-But Alvor is much more than its historical and cultural wealth – take the opportunity to also enjoy the nature surrounding this beautiful town.
+But Alvor is much more than its historical and cultural wealth – you should also take the opportunity to enjoy the nature surrounding this beautiful town.